YutongXiao/JavaGroupProject/README.md

 **Task 1: creation of class Blob**
 * create a key-value info storage file for a selected file, main functions including:
 * passing in file A, generate a corresponding new file B named by A's hash while storing A's content
-* passing in a file B's name, find its corresponding content in B
+* passing in file B's name, find its corresponding content

 **Task 2: creation of class Tree**